nandod1707/super-duper-smtp/README.txt

 You can find more information on the data we receive and how it's used on our [privacy policy](https://superdupersmtp.com/privacy-policy/).

 == Changelog ==
+= 1.0.3 =
+* Corrected issue not creating user accounts on plugin activation

 = 1.0.2 =
 * Upadted API URL after migration to prevent error messages from sleeping dev server
 * Corrected installation description